HubRise/website/content/apps/prestashop/en/configuration.md

 ### Catalog Variant to Push

 Catalog variants give you the flexibility to disable specific items or adjust prices for your PrestaShop website.
+For more information, see [Catalog Variants](/apps/catalog-manager/variants) in our Catalog Manager online documentation.

 If your catalog includes variants, you have the option to select which one to use.
 When **(none)** is selected, the default items along with their standard prices are used.
 If your catalog has no variants, the menu will be hidden.